paramrathour/blog/pages/_posts/2024-12-16-psychology-in-anime.md

 ### Gankutsuou: The Count of Monte Cristo
 ![](/gankutsuou-the-count-of-monte-cristo.jpg)

 There are many ways to interpret the story of [Gankutsuou]({{ site.url_prefixes.myanimelist.anime }}/239), which is based on the novel: _The Count of Monte Cristo_ written by Alexandre Dumas.
-I see it as a tale of three families, where _everything is connected_ in twisted ways that we could have never imagined[^dark].
-It can also be seen as a coming-of-age story for our main character, _Albert de Morcerf_, who goes through some pretty horrifying experiences throughout the show.
+I see it as a tale of three families, where _everything is connected_ in twisted ways that we could have never imagined.[^dark] It can also be seen as a coming-of-age story for our main character, _Albert de Morcerf_, who goes through some pretty horrifying experiences throughout the show.
 But at its core,  the show is all about mystery revolving around the enigmatic man who goes by the name _The Count of Monte Cristo_.
 ### Mononoke
 ![](/mononoke.jpg)